 Two more books from the library!
 I have some rilly cool things to share: The BB King Treasures and Stochelo Rosenberg (part 1).
 Both of these coffee-table-esque printed productions are very stylin’ and function as the kind of material I lay out when important and sophisticated people visit.
 It’s my way of saying, “Hey, I’m New York SASSY and I moved on from Hammer of the Gods a long time ago.
 But aside from that, both these books are complete and total eye-candy and serve as scrapbooks that detail the lives of two very accomplished musicians.
-Reading over them puts one smack in the middle of a whole lot of music history and culture and contained within are all kinds of special features that add to the experience.
+Reading over them puts one smack in the middle of music history and culture and contained within are all kinds of special features that add to the experience.
 Both were obviously put together with a WHOLE LOTTA LOVE and it shows.

 Riley B. King is a musical institution and The USA is lucky to have him.
 Over a career spanning 60+ years BB has become a world ambassador and “global musician” of the guitar, influencing some pretty high-powered people along the way and entertaining literally millions of people.
 The BB King Treasures, which was released to coincide with his 80th birthday, traces his story from very humble beginnings in a Mississippi sharecroppers cabin, through his early love of music and apprenticeship with cousin Bukka White, to his early successes in Memphis radio.
 It then moves on to the many years of relentless touring and recording.
 While James Brown might’ve called himself the hardest working man in showbiz, BB just went out and did it, year after year.
 By the 1960s when British guitar heroes like Eric Clapton and Jimmy Page brought the blues back to the United States, BB saw his popularity skyrocket because he WAS the blues and could kill them at The Fillmore playing to a bunch of hippies who were there to see Cream or The Jimi Hendrix Experience.
 BB and Albert King (no relation but another very influential player) were both revered by white audiences and players alike and enjoyed tremendous success during the late 60s and early 70s.

 Year after year BB kept taking his message of music to the people and eventually became a full-blow icon — I mean he’s had an audience with the Pope fer crying out loud.
 (Supposedly John Paul II played a little guitar himself and wanted BB to show him how to play The Thrill is Gone — but that might’ve been just a rumor).
 Aside from great writing, this book contains so many cool reproductions of mementos that trace BB’s career — posters, business cards, booking schedules, stickers…neato!
 There is also a CD that has BB talking about a whole lot of guitar stuff.
 He relates how he admired Lonnie Johnson, Blind Lemon Jefferson and other players that he heard when he was growing up and how he tried to mimic the guitar bends, slides and chord patterns.
 He also recalls sitting next to cousin Bukka as he did his thing, but ultimately BB could never reproduce any of it like he heard it.
 (He illustrates what he’s talking about by singing and picking an acoustic guitar) Listening to the CD it’s obvious ALL of that blues is in BB, but he went and did his own thing with it, took it somewhere else.
 His vibrato is legendary and his great FEEL gives all of his guitar playing a very human voice — a powerful enough influence that Duane Allman learned all of BB’s licks note for note and John Lennon once said, “I wish I could play guitar like BB King”.
 John even name-drops BB King in his Dig It jam that showed up on Let It Be.
 Even after all of the success and world-wide acclaim BB is very humble and cognizant of how he is a part of this long thread of guitar and music and this book serves as a real celebration of all he has accomplished.
 The combination of the writing, BB’s input, the relaxed feel of the audio interviews and all of the cool little add-ons, give this package a very personal feel and because there is so much here, you can revisit repeatedly without exhausting your interest level.
-The video below doesn’t come with the book, but it’s one of my favorite BB cuts covered at Monterey by Jimi Hendrix.
-If Jimi covered you then you know it was great stuff!

-While Stochelo Rosenberg doesn’t have BB King’s 60 years of history or name recognition, he has established himself as the premier emissary of gypsy jazz throughout the world.
+While Stochelo doesn’t have BB King’s 60 years of history or name recognition, he has established himself as the premier emissary of gypsy jazz throughout the world.
 Coming from a Manouche gypsy background he is steeped in traditions that date back literally hundreds, if not thousands of years.
-Stochelo’s book is a great family album he put together with help from Harry Klunder and guitar maker extraordinaire Leo Eimers.
+Stochelo’s book is a great family album, put together with help from Harry Klunder and guitar maker extraordinaire Leo Eimers.

 Of course the shadow and presence of the awesome Django Reinhardt is always with Stochelo and all of those who play gypsy jazz.
 Django was the first world-wide hero of the Manouche community and founded a school and style of music that enjoys great popularity today.
 The success of Stochelo, his incredible guitar abilities and the wonderful music he and the trio have created has been a very important part of WHY there are so many people listening to and playing the music today.
 But they always acknowledge and give homage to the master and there is a section in the book devoted to Django.
 In addition to being a great musician, Django dabbled in painting and favored the female form as subject matter.
 (Who can blame him!)
 There are some samples in the book and this is the first time I’ve seen nice reproductions of his work.
 For over 20 years The Rosenberg Trio has been releasing beautiful discs and completely flooring everyone with their live performances.
 In addition to Stochelo, the trio features Nou’she, his cousin, one of THE preeminent gypsy rhythm guitarists in the world today and his other cousin, Nonnie an awesome bass player.
 Because they are all related and have been playing together for so long, TIGHT doesn’t even begin to describe how well they work together.
 Metal shredders, tube screamers, fingerpickers and technique geeks take notice.
 The Rosenberg Trio are amazing!

 This book is hard to find and maybe impossible to buy now…I don’t know.
 There were a limited number of copies made.
 I have # 57. [edit message from co-author Harry Klunder: Hello, for Your information, the book is still on stock, however not so many.
-Let me know if you are interested, there are about 750 ex. left and they will be presented on the market again next year.Harry Klunder] It comes with one of Stochelo’s guitar picks embedded in the inside front cover, tabs of original music he wrote just for the book, a really insightful interview on his playing technique and equipment preferences and a WHOLE LOTTA HISTORY.
+Let me know if you are interested, there are about 750 ex. left and they will be presented on the market again next year.Harry Klunder] It comes with one of Stochelo’s guitar picks embedded in the inside front cover, tabs of original music he wrote just for the book, a really insightful interview on his playing technique and equipment preferences and HISTORY.
 It’s a great presentation of Stochelo’s family and Manouche culture.
 The Rosenberg Trio was shaped and is sustained by their roots and there are lots of great stories and fantastic pics of family, friends and associates.
 While Django looms large as Stochelo’s main influence, there were others, much closer to home like his legendary uncle Wasso Grunholz and the well-known and terrifically awesome Fapy Lafertin.
 There is also a section on Leo Eimers, the guy who makes some of the best Selmer style guitars in the world.
 It’s obvious Stochelo had a lot to do with the creation of this book because all of the highlights of his life — playing with Stephane Grappelli, success with the Rosenberg Trio and carrying on the proud tradition of Django Reinhardt are contained within.
 He is also a devoted father and husband and, like BB, just comes across as a real humble, down-to-earth guy, GUITAR GOD, though he may be.

 What’s really great about all four of the books I’ve profiled so far is that authors and producers really did a swell job.
 There isn’t any expense spared to get the story right and make even the tiniest details available to the audience (which I gotta figure includes many guitar players).
 Anyone in the publishing world will tell you that CONTENT IS KING and what makes these books enjoyable is that at the most basic level, they are great stories told by great communicators about great communicators.
 All of the extras serve to augment what is already an enjoyable experience for the reader.
 While I am a great fan and daily participant in the digital publishing landscape, there is always room for printed material, especially 5-star efforts that create an experience that is unique and informative.
 Both of these books certainly do that and a whole lot more!